Getting Started

 The fee for filing a Notice of Appeal is $505.00.
 If you cannot afford to pay the fee, you may file a non-prisoner application to proceed without prepayment of the fee.
 Once you file a Notice of Appeal, the District Court no longer has jurisdiction over your case, and all questions regarding the case should be addressed to the Clerk of the Eleventh Circuit.

 In some limited circumstances, you may appeal a non-final decision while your case is ongoing.
 These types of appeals are called interlocutory appeals.
-The limited circumstances in which you may seek an interlocutory appeal are set forth in 28 U.S.C. § 1292.
-If you choose to file an interlocutory appeal, your Notice of Appeal is filed in the district court where the decision you are appealing was filed.
+The limited circumstances in which you may seek an interlocutory appeal are set forth in 28 U.S.C. §1292.
+If you choose to file an interlocutory appeal, your Notice of Appeal is filed in the district court where the decision you are appealing was issued.